-Discussion: In general, significant impacts are those that diminish the integrity, research potential, or other characteristics that make a historical or cultural resource significant or important.
-A substantial adverse effect on Cultural Resources would occur if the implementation of the project would:
+In general, significant impacts are those that diminish the integrity, research potential, or other characteristics that make a historical or cultural resource significant or important.
+A substantial adverse effect on cultural resources would occur if the implementation of the project would:

-- Disrupt, alter, or adversely affect a prehistoric or historic archaeological site or property that is historically or culturally significant to a community or ethnic or social group; or a paleontological site except as a part of a scientific study; - Affect a landmark of cultural/historical importance; - Conflict with established recreational, educational, religious, or scientific uses of the area; or - Conflict with adopted environmental plans and goals of the community where it is located. - a-b.
-Historic or Archeological Resources.
-A complete records search of the California Historic Resources Information System (CHRIS) found no prehistoric-period cultural resources and no historic-period cultural resources in the project area.
-A Records Search was also conducted through the North Central Information Center (NCIC) dated November 2022.
-According to the NCIC, the proposed project site has low potential for indigenous cultural resource sites, features, or artifacts.
-There is also low potential for locating historic-period cultural resources within the proposed project area.
+- Disrupt, alter, or adversely affect a prehistoric or historic archaeological site or property that is historically or culturally significant to a community or ethnic or social group; or a paleontological site except as a part of a scientific study; - Affect a landmark of cultural/historical importance; - Conflict with established recreational, educational, religious or scientific uses of the area; or

+- Conflict with adopted environmental plans and goals of the community where it is located. - a-b.
+Historic or Archeological Resources: A complete records search of the California Historic Resources Information System (CHRIS) found no records of prehistoric-period cultural resources and no historic-period cultural resources in the project area.
 Any potential impacts would be less than significant. - c.
-Human Remains.
-A records search was conducted at the North Central Information Center in November 2022.
-There were no Tribal Cultural Resources (TCRs) identified in the project footprint and the project site is not known to contain any TCRs.
+Human Remains: No human remains are known to exist within the project site.
 However, there is the possibility that subsurface construction activities associated with the proposed project, such as grading, could potentially damage or destroy previously uncovered human remains.
-In the event of human remains discovery during any future construction if additional structures are built, standard conditions of approval to address accidental discovery of human remains would apply during any grading activities.
-Any potential impacts would be less than significant.
+However, if human remains should be discovered, implementation of standard conditions of approval to address discovery of human remains consistent with California Health and Safety Code Section 7050.5 would ensure that impacts on previously undiscovered human remains would be less than significant.

 No significant cultural resources have been identified on the project site.
-With respect to cultural resources, it appears that the proposed project area is not sensitive.
 Standard conditions of approval would apply in the event of accidental discovery during any future construction.
-Any potential impact would be less than significant.
+As conditioned, any potential impacts would be less than significant.